 Next up is my pair of Klein Tools Katapult wire stippers.
 If you’ve never used these, it has an awesome double-action trigger style snap to it.
 The jaws have the same array of wire size notches in them but this time there’s a gripper that firmly holds the wire as it is being stripped.
 I’ve got a replacement set of jaws on mine for a range of 16-26AWG.
 Smaller wire can be hard not to mangle while stripping and this tool makes that a much easier process.
 I’ve also got an add-on depth stop so I can strip just the perfect amount for things like small crimp connectors.
 I use these mostly when working with smaller wires or when I need to accurately strip the same amount of insulation many times in a row.
 The Ideal Stripmaster is another brand in this style.

 Our third pair is the Irwin Vise-Grip Self-Adjusting wire stripper.
 While it has a similar action to the previous pair, it doesn’t have unique slots for each wire size.
 Instead it has a cutting jaw that automatically adjusts to the wire size.
 This is my workhorse for taking the outer jacket off of multiconductor cables (e.g. 2 and 4 conductor speaker cable).
-It works well on most wire diameters larger than 18AWG.
+It works well on most wire diameters 18AWG and larger.

 Finally we have the most maligned tool in the group, the T-Rex… err automatic wire stripper and cutter.
 This is also a grip and cut style tool but the flat blade makes it ideal for stripping the 3 and 4 conductor wire you often find when working with LEDs.
 Stripping all the wires in the ribbon cable at the same time is a huge time save.
 The downside is that it’s a gamble whether it will work the way you want.
 There’s an adjustment knob but who knows how to dial that in.
 Many off-brands sell this style of stripper but I don’t know who makes the original good version that they’re all cloning (surely that exists).
-The other bonus this has is the easy to access front mounted cutter.
+Eliot from the FUTURE: I found it!
+Or at least one of the best in class.
+The Weidmüller Stripax is a best in class tool for stripping 28-10AWG wire.
+It’s price $80-$100 but is a worthwhile investment if you’re doing any sort of repetitive assembly.
+I just completed a massive project and didn’t use a single other stripper.
+Okay, back to the past: The other bonus this has is the easy to access front mounted cutter.
 The other three pairs above all have cutters but they’re either located deep in the jaw or handles making them slow to use.
 I usually use a pair of dikes with the other strippers but this tool is fast enough to just use the built in cutter.

 These certainly aren’t all the possible wire strippers but they’re the ones I have the most experience with and grab when doing a job.
 There are other designs out there: I don’t do coax work so I don’t have any of their specialized cutters.
 I do hang on to these mini strippers that come with ethernet kits since they can do good work with a little finesse.
 I don’t own this Jonard ST-550 Adjustable Precision Wire Stripper but it looks like a good design and probably fits between the pliers and the Katapult on my list as far as function.